 During each site visit, instruments in the water will be checked against the replacement instrument, as well as another HydrolabTM or YSITM instrument to provide a third comparison.
 A discrete water sample will be collected for chlorophyll, pheophytin, and turbidity (using total suspended solids---TSS) calibration during each site visit.
 At two sites, a full suite of nutrient samples (Table 9), including volatile suspended solids (VSS) and particulate inorganic phosphorus (PIP), will also be collected.
 The same protocols and naming conventions outlined in the Chesapeake Bay Mainstem 117(e) grant and the approved Quality Assurance Project Plan (QAPP) for the Maryland Department of Natural Resources Chesapeake Bay Water Quality Monitoring Program - Chemical and Physical Properties Component will be observed.
 An additional five sites associated with the NERR System, as well as one site associated with a proposed National Marine Sanctuary, will have a subset of nutrients (VSS, NH4, PO4, NO2, NO23, TN, TP) collected.
-At three additional sites, alkalinity will also be collected.
+At three additional sites deployed in proximity to an oyster sanctuary in Harris Creek, alkalinity will also be collected.
 No samples will be collected by DNR at two sites deployed adjacent to the National Aquarium in Baltimore.